This game is rated PEGI 16

 Alan Wake's American Nightmare

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Alan Wake or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Alan Wake in how they play or their theme.
 These are good alternative games to Alan Wake, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.